wp-plugins/adaptive-images/readme.txt

  - The plugin cannot work out of the box with a CDN (or Varnish server for that matter), because the CDN or Varnish are unaware of the device size cookie and they cannot know in a definitive way which image they should cache or serve for each device.

- = WURFL Image Tailor =

- Also, checkout WURFL Image Tailor connector for WordPress https://wordpress.org/plugins/wurfl-image-tailor-connector/ which is another promising mobile images approach that works as a service.